💡 What You Need to Know

 When the substance is both white and sticky, it means you have a particularly nasty infestation on your hands.

-What Plant Bugs Cause The White Sticky Stuff on Plants?
+What Plant Bugs Cause The White Sticky Substance on Plants?

 The white sticky spots on plants is actually a case of sap-feeding insects in action.

 Plant scale comes in a range of colors.
 Mealybugs are white and tend to look like tiny bits of cotton.